KCErb/hello-ruboto/README.md

 Java, I'm a pretty new Rubyist, and I'm not a professional writer.
 The only qualification I have to do a project like this is my enthusiasm for the topic!

-So I welcome constructive criticism, Pull Requests, Issues, or anything else that anyone has to offer on the project.
+So I welcome constructive criticism, pull requests, issues, or anything else that anyone has to offer on the project.